-1. Oxone Propose a structure for the final organic product from the reaction of 4-nitrobenzaldehyde and e [®] .
-2. Based on your results on the TLC analysis, answer the following questions. • Which eluent is better to follow the reaction progress? $\Box \mathbf{A}$ □ B • The crude product (C) contains traces of 4-nitrobenzaldehyde. ue False • The recrystallized product (R) contains traces of 4-nitrobenzaldehyde. ue False
+1. and O Propose a structure for the final organic product from the reaction of 4-nitrobenzaldehyde exone [®] .
+2. in the Based on your results of the TLC analysis, \underline{answer} the following questions.
+(Mark with a X correct box) • Which eluent is better to follow the reaction progress? $\Box A$ □ B • The crude product (C) contains traces of 4-nitrobenzaldehyde. □ Tr ue • The recrystallized product (R) contains traces of 4-nitrobenzaldehyde. □ Tr ue